Rollover IRA

 Any earnings grow tax deferred and are taxed at your ordinary income tax rate at the time of withdrawal.

-Move money from old retirement plans or other Rollover IRAs for more control over your investments.
+Move money from old retirement plans or other Rollover IRAs for more control over how your money is invested.

 Multiple Uses Other Than Retirement